ortus-docs/coldbox-docs/configuration/configuration_directives/coldbox.md

 	missingTemplateHandler = "Main.onMissingTemplate"
 }
 ```
 These settings map 1-1 from ColdBox events to the `Application.cfc` life-cycle methods.
-The only one that is not is the `defaultEvent`, The second required setting.
-This points to a handler/method combination that the framework will execute when no incoming event is detected via URL/FORM or REMOTE executions.
+The only one that is not is the `defaultEvent`, which selects what event the framework will execute when no incoming event is detected via URL/FORM or REMOTE executions.